Resume Annex

 Transparency / change explanationsYes — every edit explainedShows keyword gaps and match percentages, but does not explain the reasoning behind AI-generated edits

 Jobscan focuses on one thing: measuring how closely your resume matches a job description's keyword profile.
 It does that with depth and precision.
-Resume Annex covers more of the job search workflow in a single place — ATS scoring, AI-driven rewriting with explanations, job discovery across nine or more boards, and interview preparation tailored to the specific role and company.
+Resume Annex covers more of the job search workflow in a single place — callback scoring, AI-driven rewriting with explanations, job discovery across eight boards, and interview preparation tailored to the specific role and company.
 The transparency report is a meaningful distinction: rather than delivering a rewritten document and leaving you to guess what changed and why, Resume Annex shows the reasoning behind every edit, which helps you learn and apply that understanding to future applications.
-At $24 per month, it also costs roughly half what Jobscan charges at the Pro level.
+At $12/week (or $29/month, $79/quarter, or $199/year), it also costs roughly half what Jobscan charges at the Pro level.

 Pick Jobscan if